io53/ruuvigw2mqtt/ruuvigw2mqtt/README.md

 # ruuvigw2mqtt

-Turn ruuvi gateway mqtt messages into home assistant format with autodiscovery.
+Turn Ruuvi Gateway MQTT messages into Home Assistant format with Auto-Discovery.

 ## Get it running

  - Clone the repo
- - `npm i`
+ - `yarn`
  - Edit the mqtt address (and username/password if needed)
-- `node app.js`
+- `yarn start`